zahradjan/HouseKeeper/README.md

 MONGO_URL - if you running app locally it will be localhost, if in docker-compose it will be mongoDB

 ```
 If you run app locally dont forget to check if proxy in frontend package.json is correct.
-For docker-compose it will be backend:4000, locall localhost:4000.
+For docker-compose it will be backend:4000, for locall run localhost:4000.

 ### Installing